Stripped (Macy Gray album): Critical reception

 Allmusic's review was also positive, giving the album 3.5 out of 5 stars, commenting that "all of this is best heard in a late-night setting.
 The volume of Gray's rasping voice rarely breaks above the level of an intimate conversation -- at times, she sounds a bit off in the distance -- and the group plays as if it's trying not to disturb a dozing parishioner," stating that "For all its emphasis on the past, Stripped sounds like a step forward."

 Music critic Robert Christgau, writing for Vice, was also extremely complimentary toward the album.
 In his article "Reinvention, Response, and 'Redemption Song,'" he stated that the album was a career highlight, stated that "guitarist Russell Malone and trumpeter Wallace Roney earn their minutes, but mostly they make room for Macy as she eases into a few of her own standards and tops them with the new 'First Time,'" also stating that "although she wasn't the only one born to sing 'Redemption Song'... she does it humble and she does it proud."

 Other critics praised the album, as well.
 Exclaims Ryan B. Patrick said that "Gray's inimitable rasp does the job in conveying improvisational sounds," going on to state that "'Stripped' finds Gray in lucid form; hit 'Sweet Baby' offers a bouncy, upbeat flavour, while a bass-heavy version of her biggest hit 'I Try' gives the track new life," calling the album "fully chilled out and no-frills in intent and sentiment."
 Vogue was also complimentary towards the album, noting "Lucy" as a highlight.
 A review by Yahoo praised the album's sound quality and noting that the album has "a sweet balance between singer and band."

 Commercial performance

 "Stripped" impacted the jazz charts, a first for Gray, who had previously charted on the R&B and pop charts.
 On the chart dated October 1, 2016, Stripped debuted at number 2 on the US Traditional Jazz Albums chart.
 It debuted at number 3 on the US Top Jazz Albums chart and the US Jazz Albums chart.
 The album also reached on the Independent Albums chart at number 47.

+2023 Reissue on 7A Records

+On March 24, 2023, "Stripped" was given a deluxe reissue on Vinyl and CD by independent British label 7A Records.
+The LP gatefold edition was pressed on 180g White Vinyl and is different to the original release on Chesky Records, as it includes all 10 songs from the album.
+The CD features a 20-page booklet with extensive liner notes and lyrics.
+The reissue received critical acclaim, including a glowing review in Goldmine Magazine.